Topological superconductivity in quasicrystals: Model

-where $\imath=\sqrt{-1}$ and $\Delta$ is the $s$-wave superconducting order parameter.
+where $\Delta$ is the $s$-wave superconducting order parameter.
 A possible setup of the system is illustrated in Fig.~\ref{fig:crystall}(c), where PZMF and $s$-wave superconductivity are induced by proximity to a ferromagnetic insulator and a conventional superconductor, respectively.
 RSOC can be enhanced or induced by the ferromagnetic insulator \cite{PhysRevLett.115.226601} or the superconductor \cite{grapheneWS2,grapheneMoS2}.
-To explore the properties of such a system, we numerically diagonalize the BdG Hamiltonian in Eq.~(\ref{Eq:BdG}) to find quasiparticle energy spectrum and wavefunctions \cite{deGennes}:
+To explore the properties of such a system, we numerically diagonalize the BdG Hamiltonian in Eq.~(\ref{Eq:BdG}) to find the quasiparticle energy spectrum and wave functions \cite{deGennes}:

-The topological phases in a square lattice with translational symmetry have been classified in Ref.~\cite{PhysRevB.82.134521} according to the first Chern number \cite{TKNN1982}, $\nu\in\mathbb{Z}$ \cite{PhysRevB.78.195125}, where the system is in trivial, Abelian, and non-Abelian phase when $\nu=0$, $\nu=-2$, and $\nu=\pm 1$, respectively.
-For the chemical potential $\mu\le -2t$ and for large enough PZMF, the system can have a single noninteracting Fermi surface, and non-Abelian phase with $\nu=1$ is realized when $\Delta^2<h_z^2-(W+\mu)^2$, where $\Delta$ is taken to be real and $W=4t$ is half of the bandwidth in the absence of RSOC and PZMF in the normal state.
+The topological phases in a square lattice with translational symmetry have been classified in Ref.~\cite{PhysRevB.82.134521} according to the first Chern number or the Thouless-Kohmoto-Nightingale-Nijs (TKNN) number \cite{TKNN1982}, $\nu\in\mathbb{Z}$ \cite{PhysRevB.78.195125}, where the system is in the trivial, Abelian, and non-Abelian phase when $\nu=0$, $\nu=-2$, and $\nu=\pm 1$, respectively.
+For the chemical potential $\mu\le -2t$ and for large enough PZMF, the system can have a single noninteracting Fermi surface, and the non-Abelian phase with $\nu=1$ is realized when $\Delta^2<h_z^2-(W+\mu)^2$, where $\Delta$ is taken to be real and $W=4t$ is half of the bandwidth in the absence of RSOC and PZMF in the normal state.
 This phase hosts a zero-energy Majorana fermion as a single edge mode per surface or bound state in a vortex \cite{PhysRevB.77.220501,PhysRevB.82.134521,PhysRevB.94.064515}.